SafeExamBrowser/seb-server/docs/exam_import.rst

 are able to filter and sort the list as usual to find to right course for import.

 .. note::
-    The "Start-Time" filter is usually set to the date one year before now or to some other default date in the past.
+    The “Start-Time” filter is usually set to the date one year before now or to some other default date in the past.
     The list shows only the courses that has a start-time after that time.
-If you have long running courses and it may possible that a course has been stated a year or two ago, you have to adapt this "Start-Time" filter to view those courses that has been started before.
+If you have long running courses and it may possible that a course has been stated a year or two ago, you have to adapt this “Start-Time” filter to view those courses that has been started before.

 .. image:: images/exam/lmsExamLookup.png
     :align: center